 Joshua spent the first minute or so telling them how great they were.

+Joshua looked around to gauge his effect, and went on.
 "I know you also feel this sense of history and you are willing to do what has to be done for the greater good.
 Weve got to be tough.
 We have taken hostages.
 It sounds wrong to take hostages, but its not.
 Hostage taking is the only thing small countries can do in the face of aggression from large ones.
 In order to get the zoos closed and the animals freed, we might have to hurt a hostage.
 We might even have to see one of them sacrificed."
-There, hed said it.
-Joshua was pleased with his circumlocution.
-Might have to see one sacrificed was so much better than the direct, will have to kill one.

 "But theyre just innocent civilians," a Calfer piped up.

 "Theres no such thing as a civilian.
 Have they been protesting with us?
 No. Look, If you close your eyes to others doing evil, are you not evil too?" answered Joshua.

 "Nobody wants to talk about people being sacrificed, but were in a war," Joshua continued. "and Bombs kill civilians, thousands of them.
 Here, were talking about the possibility, only the remote possibility of one hostage dying.
 Not all that much to ask in view of the countless torture of countless animals."

 "But, well all go to jail," said another Calfer.

 "Maybe," said Joshua.
 "Maybe for a month or two, but can you really imaging the police sending 50 college kids to prison.
 No. Itll be a slap on the wrist at most."

 Brian wondered if he had really heard it right.
 By 'sacrifice', did Joshua mean they'd have to kill someone.
 Joshua looked from face to face, and then locked eyes with Brian for an instant.